Bevy Text

 trigger: Trigger<Pointer<Click>>,

-mut query: Query<&mut Text2d>
+mut query: Query<&mut Text2d>,

 ) {

-let mut text = query.get_mut(trigger.entity()).unwrap();
+let mut text = query.get_mut(trigger.target()).unwrap();

 text.0 = "You clicked me!".to_string();